Brendan McCole

 Brendan McCole (born 1997/8) is an American Gaelic footballer who plays as full-back for St Naul's and the Donegal county team.

 McCole was captain when DCU won the 2020 Sigerson Cup, becoming the third Donegal-based player to achieve this distinction, after Jim McGuinness and Christy Toye.
-He has been compared favourably to Neil McGee and suggested as his eventual successor at inter-county level.
+Compared favourably to Neil McGee, he was identified early as his eventual successor at inter-county level.

 Early life

 McCole was born in New York, lived in Rye and has a United States passport.
 He played basketball and did not kick a Gaelic football before the age of nine.
 McCole's elder brother and only sibling — Kara — died, aged 21, in 2014, following a workplace machinery accident, when McCole was 16 years of age.

 McCole's father Donie — who was born in Greenock, Scotland — played as a wing-back on the Donegal team that won the 1982 All-Ireland Under-21 Football Championship.

 Donie and his wife Bernadine — who is originally from Inver — later moved to Mountcharles, where Donie began coaching at the St Naul's club.